Laurentian Valley

-Laurentian Valley is a township municipality in Renfrew County in eastern Ontario, Canada.
+Laurentian Valley is a township in Renfrew County in Eastern Ontario, Canada.
 It borders on the Ottawa River, the city of Pembroke and the town of Petawawa.

 This township was created on January 1, 2000, from the former townships of Stafford-Pembroke and Alice and Fraser.

 Communities

 The township comprises the communities of Alice, Cotnam Island, Davis Mills, Fairview, Forest Lea, French Settlement, Gorr Subdivision, Government Road, Greenwood, Hiam, Huckabones Corners, Indian, Kathmae Siding, Locksley, Lower Stafford, Micksburg, Pleasant View, Shady Nook, Stonebrook and Trautrim Subdivision.

+History

+In 1997, the Township of Stafford and the Township of Pembroke merged to form the Township Municipality of Stafford-Pembroke.
+On January 1, 2000, this township merged with the Township of Alice & Fraser to form the Township Municipality of Laurentian Valley.
+Jack Wilson was its first mayor.